 These crosscutting topics are referenced in measure-specific protocols and are not efficiency measures.
 These supplemental discussions help extend the measure-specific method for determination of savings to evaluating whole programs.

-Peak Demand and Time-Differentiated Energy Savings Cross-Cutting Protocols (April 2013)
+Peak Demand and Time-Differentiated Energy Savings Cross-Cutting Protocol (October 2017)

-Survey Design and Implementation Cross-Cutting Protocols for Estimating Gross Savings (April 2013)
+Survey Design and Implementation for Estimating Gross Savings Cross-Cutting Protocol (September 2017)

-Assessing Persistence and Other Evaluation Issues Cross-Cutting Protocols (April 2013)
+Assessing Persistence and Other Evaluation Issues Cross-Cutting Protocol (September 2017)